-Construction activity Associated Impact (risk) Controls Arboriculture (AR) / Flora and Fauna (FF) All works Impacts on trees Adverse impact to native vegetation Adverse impact on fauna and flora Commitment to minimise impacts on trees may have adverse impacts on the community.
-All arboriculture and flora and fauna related works to be undertaken as per controls and management procedure outlined in Tree Protection EPR Plan and Tree Removal EPR Plan and CEMP Flora and Fauna sub-plan.
-Construction Compound location has been selected to avoid and minimise any tree removal.
-Appendix B outlines the estimated tree removal due to the works within this Plan.
+Construction activity Associated Impact (risk) Controls Commitment to minimise impacts on trees may have adverse impacts on the as much as possible and outside of the reference design. community.
 All plant to remain on haul roads as much as possible to minimise damage to vegetation.
 For site operations within the drip zone of trees, TPZ to be established through site arborist.
 TPZ to be delineated with barricading as a 'no-go-zone'.
-Chapter 25 of the Environment Effects Statement: Ecology has been reviewed to site the compound in a location with minimal impacts to nearby existing ecology Ecological assessment to be completed prior to works as per Section 4.4.1 to determine any sensitive ecological areas in the works proximity.
+Chapter 25 of the Environment Effects Statement: Ecology has been reviewed to site the compound in a location with minimal impacts to nearby existing ecology.
+Ecological assessment to be completed prior to works as per Section 4.4.1 to determine any sensitive ecological areas in the works proximity.
 If a threat to an animal is evident, works are to cease.
 Licensed fauna handlers will be contacted for fauna relocation.
-Historical Her itage (HH) All works Destruction of artefacts within heritage overlay place - HO72 Archaeological site Bulleen Drive-In (fmr) Adverse impacts to unexpected Historical Heritage finds The management of Historical Heritage will be undertaken as per the Archaeological Management EPR Plan.
-The condition of this site will be monitored through a pre-construction and post-construction assessment survey.
-This will be undertaken prior to Construction Compound establishment.
-During works, if any stone building rubble, stone foundations, quantities of glass bottles, bricks or other unusual or previously unknown archaeological material are uncovered or identified, all work within 25m of the place(s) or

-Construction activity Associated Impact (risk) Controls item(s) shall cease immediately and the project archaeologist must be consulted.
-Landscape an d visual (LV) Compound office operation Compound operation (Night Works) Light spill during the use of compound office outside of the standard working hours as per Section 3.7.1 resulting in impact on sensitive receptors Impact on nearby fauna habitat by disrupting natural light cycles.
-Site induction to include detail on adhering to office hours and unavoidable works process to meet the requirements of the EMF.
-Lighting towers will be angled and placed to avoid impact on nearby receptors Compound lighting to be installed with advice from ecologist to ensure impacts to usual animal circadian rhythm is not impacted due to the compound lighting Noise and Vib ration (NV) • Haul road and hardstand construction Nuisance noiseNuisance vibration Undertake construction activities within the nominated hours of work, where possible.
-Establishment of Compound and buildings Structural damageCommunity concern / complaint Construct and maintain noise barriers to shield significant noise generating activities or plant as required in order to comply with EMF guidelines.
+Landscape and visua al (LV) Compound office Light spill during the use of compound office outside of the standard working hours Site induction to include detail on adhering to office hours and unavoidable works process to meet the requirements of the EMF. operation Compound as per Section 3.7.1 resulting in impact on sensitive receptors Lighting towers will be angled and placed to avoid impact on nearby receptors operation (Night Works) Impact on nearby fauna habitat by disrupting natural light cycles Compound lighting to be installed with advice from ecologist to ensure impacts to usual animal behavioural patterns is not impacted due to the compound lighting Noise and Vibration (NV) Haul road and hardstand construction Nuisance noise Undertake construction activities within the nominated hours of work, where possible.
+Establishment of Compound and buildings Nuisance vibrationStructural damageCommunity concern / Construct and maintain noise barriers to shield significant noise generating activities or plant as required in order to comply with EMF guidelines.
 Grubbing and Clearing Tree Removal Compound usage for Night Works Noise impact from nightly pre-starts and general site usage for night works Noise monitoring conducted in accordance with the noise and vibration monitoring procedure on the CNVMP and at a frequency and at locations to confirm compliance with the regulatory limits will be conducted.
-Surface Water Surface Water (SW)